 1. Lie face down.
 Get on the floor or a mat with your legs extended straight behind you, toes pointing down.
 Place your fingertips lightly behind your ears with elbows pointing out to the sides.
 If that's too challenging, cross your arms over your chest or extend them along your sides.
 Keep your forehead hovering just above the mat.

 2. Lift your chest off the floor.
 Squeeze your glutes first, then engage your lower back muscles to slowly lift your chest and upper torso off the ground.
 The lift comes from your spinal erectors, not from pushing with your hands.
-Keep your neck in a neutral position by looking at the floor a few feet ahead of you, not cranking your head up.
+Keep your neck in a neutral position by looking at the floor a few feet ahead of you.
 Lift until you feel a strong contraction in your lower back, but stop before you feel pinching or compression.

 4. Lower with control.
 Take 2-3 seconds to lower your torso back down.
 Don't just flop.
 The slow descent is where your erectors build endurance and control.
 Touch down lightly and go directly into the next rep without fully relaxing.

-Back extension proper form showing starting position face down and lifted position with controlled spinal extension, neutral neck, and hips anchored to the floor
+Back extension proper form sequence showing the starting position face down with arms positioned, then the lifted position with controlled spinal extension, neutral neck alignment, and hips anchored to the floor

-Back extension proper form: lift through spinal extension with a neutral neck, keeping hips anchored and the movement controlled.
+Back extension proper form: lift through spinal extension with a neutral neck, keeping the hips anchored and the movement deliberate.

 Common Mistakes to Avoid